xgess/keybase_merkle_prover/README.md

 ## TODO
-* add fargate deployment
-* squash and push to github
-* add a license
-* paginate the reading of messages so we aren't looking at every message every time
 * clean up the dockerfile to use official keybase one
 * `make shell` should also log in the bot
-* a note somewhere for adding environment variables
-* verify the sig over the root hash https://keybase.io/docs/server_security/merkle_root_in_bitcoin_blockchain https://keybase.io/docs/server_security/our_merkle_key
+* verify the sig over the root hash
+* squash and push to github
+* paginate the reading of messages so we aren't looking at every message every time https://keybase.io/docs/server_security/merkle_root_in_bitcoin_blockchain https://keybase.io/docs/server_security/our_merkle_key